UBC-MDS/bccovideda/README.md

   - This function computes summary statistics from the available case-specific parameters, such as age-related and regional aggregate metrics.
 It returns a dataframe listing key identified summary statistics specified per the time interval queried.

 - `plotLineByDate()`
-  - This function returns a time series plot of case counts, based on parameters and grouping selected by the user, per the time interval queried.
+  - This function returns a line chart plot of daily case counts, based on parameters and grouping selected by the user, per the time interval queried.

 - `plotHistByCond()`
   - This function returns a histogram plot based on parameters and grouping selected by the user, per the time interval queried, allowing for on-demand exploratory data analysis.